Ship It With AI Mihai Cvasnievschi

 Caveat

-Patched in Claude Code v1.0.111.
+Disclosed and patched in Claude Code v1.0.111 (October 2025); the Check Point writeup was published February 2026.
 Versions earlier than the patch remain vulnerable; the class survives even after the specific patch.

 Vulnerability